Yoshimoto Kogyo

 Yoshimoto Kogyo Holdings Co., Ltd. (吉本興業ホールディングス株式会社, Yoshimoto Kōgyō Hōrudeingusu Kabushiki-gaisha) is a Japanese entertainment conglomerate.
 It was founded in 1912, Osaka, as a traditional theatre, and has since grown to be one of the most influential companies in Japan, employing most of Japan's popular owarai (comedy) talent, producing and promoting the shows they appear in.
 The two main headquarters are stationed in Osaka and Tokyo.

-Yoshimoto has been expanding its business in recent years, due to the warai boom.
+Yoshimoto has been expanding its business in recent years, due to the owarai boom.
 They now have their own comedy theme park in Otaru, Hokkaido and have begun signing the likes of musicians, producers, athletes and singers alongside business with the Japanese owarai industry.

 History

 1912–1932: Establishment of Yoshimoto Kogyo-bu

 On April 1, 1912, Kichibei Yoshimoto and his wife Sei Yoshimoto purchased the Second Arts Building in Osaka.
 They later established Yoshimoto Kogyo-bu in January 1913 in Shinsaibashi.
 In 1922, they purchased two theatre establishments in January and May in Tokyo and Yokohama.